xlnwel/blog/docs/_posts/2020-10-27-behavior-prior.md

 ### Information Asymmetry for Behavior Priors

 A good behavior prior can simplify the learning problem by effectively restricting the search space to a meaningful region.
 Such priors exhibit structured behaviors, such as gaits and movements of a robot, that exploits the dynamics of the environment with little or no task-specific details.
 One way to learn such priors is to limit the information they have access to.
-For example, we can split $$x$$ into two disjoint subsets $$x^G$$ and $$x^D$$ -- the former contains all task-specific information while the latter contains the task-agnostic information -- and allow $$\pi_0$$ access only to $$x^D$$.
+For example, we can split $$x$$ into two disjoint subsets $$x^G$$ and $$x^D$$—the former contains all task-specific information while the latter contains the task-agnostic information—and allow $$\pi_0$$ access only to $$x^D$$.
 This turns Equation $$\eqref{eq:1}$$ into the following objective

 $$
 \begin{align}